ghc/ghc/README.md

 of `make`.
 You might want to enable parallelism with `-j`.
 We will further refer to the build script simply as `build`.
 If you are interested in building in a Cabal sandbox or using Stack, have a look at `build.cabal.sh` and `build.stack.sh` scripts.
 Also see [instructions for building GHC on Windows using Stack][windows-build].
+Note, Hadrian runs the `boot` and `configure` scripts automatically on the first build, so that you don't need to.
+Use `--skip-configure` to suppress this behaviour (see overview of command line flags below).

 Using the build system
 ----------------------